jamesgarriss/onering/story/chapter002.md

 Bjarn took a closer look at the chords, trying to follow them to see where they led.
 Unfortunatley, the light was too dim, and from where he stood, Bjarn couldn't tell where the chords went.
 Balwulf approached the ropes to determine why they were there and if putting pressure on them would harm anything.
 The ropes crossed the path in an "X" pattern.
 In the center, they were about three feet off the ground, so while Belgo could probably get under them easily, the others would have to bend over.
 The ponies would need help.
 As for why, neither Balwulf nor Bjarn could not discern any reason for rope to be here.

 "Don't touch that!," whispered Treadnor urgently.
 "That's the start of a spider web!
 It'll stick to your skin something fierce!"

+“Can we cut them?”
+Balwulf asked Treadnor in a low tone.

+"Easy, but that will alert the spiders."

+Balwulf glanced at Bjarn.
+“Well?
+Any ideas?”

+"I do," interjected Treadnor.
+"Be somewhere else before we make camp tonight."